Initiation (The Office): Production

 This episode was the first full episode of the series directed by Randall Einhorn, and also the first time Einhorn had ever directed any episode of a TV show.
 Einhorn had previously directed all ten webisodes of the spin-off mini-series "The Accountants".
 "Initiation" was written by B. J. Novak, who also acts for the show as Ryan Howard.

 The episode aired after "Grief Counseling", but was filmed before it due to the availability of the beet farm location.
 Although the idea for writer Michael Schur to be Dwight's cousin Mose had been a joke among the writers since the first season, B. J. Novak pitched the idea when writing "Initiation".
 In preparation for the episode, Schur grew out his beard for three months.
 On the days of the shoot, he also wore wool clothes, which was uncomfortable given the high temperatures outside.
 Mose was based on an actual participant in the UPN reality show Amish in the City.
-The episode partially filmed on a ranch owned by Disney, and the production was required to have a professional snake wrangler on site due to the potential for rattlesnake visits to the area.
+The episode was partially filmed on a ranch owned by Disney, and the production was required to have a professional snake wrangler on site due to the potential for rattlesnake visits to the area.
+A scene with Ryan and Dwight trying to sell to Axelrod's CEO Steve Axelrod was scripted but never filmed.

+Series creator Greg Daniels had wanted to have a lengthy phone conversation between Jim and Pam since before season 3 started production, with numerous writers vying to be the one to write it.
+Novak intended the various snippets of their conversation to be interspersed throughout the episode in order to convey the great length of the conversation, but thought it worked great when the editors opted to run all the snippets consecutively.

-The third season DVD contains a number of deleted scenes from the episode, including Jan asking Michael to record his day on a schedule, Ryan being hugged by Michael before leaving for his first sales call, Dwight and Ryan leaving the office, Michael reading his schedule in a talking head scene, Pam encouraging Michael to "focus" for the day, Ryan reflecting on his life path, and Dwight showing Ryan his family cemetery and making a reference to his Nazi grandfather by calling him "a good man...who did some VERY bad things".
+The third season DVD contains a number of deleted scenes from the episode, including Jan telling Michael to record his day on a schedule, Ryan being hugged by Michael before leaving for his first sales call, Dwight using sleight of hand to illustrate to Ryan that "The key is inside you" and "90% of a good sales call is listening", Pam encouraging Michael to focus, Ryan reflecting on his life path, Dwight showing Ryan his family cemetery and introducing his Nazi grandfather's headstone as "a good man... who did some very bad things", and Stanley and Michael eating pretzels together while trading "That's what she said" jokes.